What States Are Southern? Complete Guide to Southern States in the US

 1861:

-• April 12: The Civil War began with the Battle of Fort Sumter in Charleston Harbor in South Carolina, marking the first shots of the war and the start of the southern US’s fight for independence.
+• April 12: The Civil War began with the Battle of Fort Sumter in Charleston Harbor, South Carolina

 1865: